BigAtomikku/VRC-Spotify-OSC/README.md

 ## Known Issues

-1) Right now if a song does not contain lyrics, only one message will pop up showing the song name and author and fade away.
-I will look for the best way to repeat the message so it does not disappear in my current implementations.
-2) If the songs lyrics are too fast it may time out the chatbox.
+1) If the songs lyrics are too fast it may time out the chatbox.
 You can see if you are timed out by opening the quick menu